joshtynjala/actionscript-3.0-developers-guide/display/display-programming/loading-display-content-dynamically.md

 and the loaded display object.
 As soon as loading begins, the LoaderInfo object can be accessed through the `contentLoaderInfo` property of the Loader object.
-Once the display object has finished loading, the LoaderInfo object can also be accessed as a property of the loaded display object through the display object’s `loaderInfo` property.
+Once the display object has finished loading, the LoaderInfo object can also be accessed as a property of the loaded display object through the display object's `loaderInfo` property.
 The `loaderInfo` property of the loaded display object refers to the same LoaderInfo object as the `contentLoaderInfo` property of the Loader object.
 In other words, a LoaderInfo object is shared between a loaded